vrsb2006/FaceFeat/README.md

 ## Reference:
 * [1] "Supervised Descent Method and its Applications to Face Alignment", Xuehan Xiong, Fernando De la Torre
 * [2] "Incremental Face Alignment in the Wild", Akshay Asthana, Stefanos Zafeiriou, Shiyang Cheng, Maja Pantic

+## Databases Used for Training:
+* This model is trained on 68-points annotations provided by ibug on databases AFW, HELEN, IBUG and LFPW.